6 Things to Include in an Employee Termination Checklist

 1. Exit Interview

-When employees leave employment it is important to conduct an exit interview so you can gain helpful information from the employee who is leaving.
+When employees leave, it is important to conduct an exit interview to gather valuable information from the departing employee.

 2. Collect Employer Property